olcf-tutorials/simple_HIP_examples/vector_addition/README.md

 > NOTE: The warnings that were produced when we used the `hipify` tool only found the error checking macro (`cudaErrorCheck`) because it contained a commonly-used block of text ("`cudaError`"), but did not catch the other user-defined functions, variables, and text.

-> NOTE: This code will still compile and run correctly without making the previously mentioned changes.
+> NOTE: This code will still compile and run correctly without making the additional changes.

-For this simple code, we can manually translate all occurrences of `CUDA` and `cuda` to `HIP` and `hip`, respectively, using the following commands:
+For this simple code, we can manually translate all occurrences of `CUDA` and `cuda` to `HIP` and `hip`, respectively, using the following `sed` commands:

 ```c
 $ sed -i 's/CUDA/HIP/g' vector_addition.cpp